bsm00x7/Meteovue/README.md

 flutter_svg – SVG icons

 intl – Date & time formatting

-🤝 Contribution

-Contributions are welcome!

-Fork the project
+Create a Branch

-Create your feature branch (git checkout -b feature/new-feature)
+git checkout -b feature/your-feature

-Commit your changes (git commit -m 'Add new feature')
+Make Your Changes

+Add new features or fix bugs

+Keep code clean and well-documented

+Commit Your Changes

+git commit -m "Add: description of feature"

+Push to Your Branch

-Push to the branch (git push origin feature/new-feature)
+git push origin feature/your-feature

-Open a Pull Request
+Create a Pull Request

+Open a PR against the main branch

+Describe your changes clearly

+🛠️ Code Style

+Use Dart & Flutter style guide

+Run flutter analyze before pushing

+Keep commits small and descriptive

+💡 Suggestions

+If you have ideas but don’t want to code them yourself:

+Open an Issue describing your idea

+Add labels like enhancement, bug, or help wanted

+Thank you for making Meteovue better! 🌤️